-Penn State's professionally accredited Bachelor of Landscape Architecture program is one of the nation's oldest, founded in 1907.
-Historically our undergraduate program was respected by professionals for the solid skills of our graduates; more recently, we have gained further respect for our educational innovations and excellence.
-Our faculty are committed to becoming the finest undergraduate program in the nation.
+Penn State's professionally accredited Bachelor of Landscape Architecture program is one of the nation's first, founded in 1907.
+Historically our undergraduate program has been respected by professionals for the solid skills of our graduates; more recently, we have gained further respect for our educational innovations and excellence.

-For those selected to major in this field, the program is a 139 credit curriculum leading to a professionally accredited Bachelor of Landscape Architecture (BLA) degree.
-It is designed to prepare graduates for either advanced study or professional careers.
+The goal of the Penn State BLA is to educate future leaders in the profession and/or the discipline of landscape architecture.
 The program provides students an education in the creativity, technical skills, and ethical considerations necessary for practice.
 One particular requirement of the program, intended to enhance students’ breadth and perspective, is a semester of study abroad.
 The program also provides opportunities to pursue interests in a range of areas.
-With appropriate experience, graduates are eligible for admission to the state licensing examination.

-All landscape architecture majors are required to study abroad either the fall or spring semester.
+All landscape architecture majors are required to study abroad either the fall or spring semester following completion of the core studio sequence (typically the in the 4th year of study).
 The preferred study abroad program for this semester abroad is the Academy of International Education (AIB) in Bonn, Germany.

 This program offers a required core of urban design courses and a selection of elective courses.
 The required courses were designed and created by AIB to fit the curriculum of Penn State’s Department of Landscape Architecture.